Eyelid Tumors - Summary of Benign and Malignant

 - As they are benign, they are easily treatable, though the treatment option for each varies.

 - While technically these are not tumors, they must be borne in mind when making a diagnosis of cancer.
 Lesions include hordoleum (stye), chalazion and parasitic infections.

 - Hemangiomas are vascular lesions that can mimic eye tumors.
-They could be a capillary hemangioma, cavernous hemangioma or a lymphangioma.
+They may possibly be a capillary hemangioma, cavernous hemangioma or a lymphangioma.

 - They are often seen in infants and children.
 If found, it needs fairly urgent treatment as it can have an impact on vision and result in blindness.

 - Treatments include steroids (administered as a ointment or injection), laser photocoagulation and surgical excision if required.

 Benign epithelial lesions

 - These include squamous papillomas, seborrhoeic keratosis, inverted follicular keratosis and keratoacanthoma.
 Squamous papillomas appear round or pedunculated and have a smooth surface.

 - They can be removed surgically or in some cases interferon may possibly be used.
 Seborrhoeic keratosis is often monitored for a change in shape or size before any treatment is considered.
 They often need a biopsy to confirm their benign nature.

 - A number of different eyelid lesions may possibly become cancerous.
 They include Actinic keratosis, leukoplakia, Xeroderma pigmentosum and radiation dermatosis.

 - Actinic keratosis occurs in sun-exposed areas and appears like a white, scaly lesion.
 Excision biopsy aids diagnosis.

 - Common viral lesions include molluscum contagiosum, verruca vulgaris , herpes simplex and herpes zoster.